Destination Snowflake setup guide #

 parameter totrue

-in your Applier configuration file.
-By default, it’s set tofalse
+in your Applier configuration file.for-use-clustered-key

 and Snowflake tables don’t have clustering keys designated to them.Important: You must run Replicant with the